MicrosoftDocs/azure-video-indexer/azure-video-indexer/arc/azure-video-indexer-enabled-by-arc-quickstart.md

     1. Enter the **cluster endpoint**, either an IP or DNS Name to be used as the API endpoint.
     1. Provide the **storage class** you want to use for the extension that's supported by your Kubernetes distribution.
 For example, if you're using AKS, you could use `azurefile-cli`.
 For more information on predefined storage classes supported by AKS, see [Storage Classes in AKS](/azure/aks/concepts-storage#storage-classes).
 If you're using other Kubernetes distributions, see your Kubernetes distribution documentation for predefined storage classes supported or the way you can provide your own.
 1. Select **Review + create** and then **Create**.

+## Use a generative AI model

+You can also connect the VI account with the Phi 3 model.
+Simply select the **Phi 3** model from the Generative AI Model dropdown list.
+See the [transparency note](/legal/azure-video-indexer/transparency-note?context=%2Fazure%2Fazure-video-indexer%2Fcontext%2Fcontext#textual-summarization-on-an-edge-device) for this feature for more information.

 <!------------------------------------------------------>